INTERCROSSING/metapasta/doc/assignment-algorithm.md

 5. (not for now, questionable) discard leafs with small assignments.

-The value used for evaluate the similarity in this approach is the bitscore that is a value that increases when similarity is higher and depends a lot on the length of the HSP
+In this approach the value used for evaluating the similarity is the **bitscore** that is a value that increases when similarity is higher and depends a lot on the length of the HSP